nielskee/draft-articles/TechnicalHiringPart2.md

   excellent CyberDojo instead : a platform that emphasises test-driven development, working in small increments.

-- If beat-the-clock coding challenges are appealing to you because you want people "working quickly" to meet arbitrary deadlines, I respectfully suggest you have other things you need to be thinking about before you hire anyone.

 - If algorithmic problem solving is central to the sort of work you do, sure, I understand why these tools might be attractive.
 But there are better ways of running interviews around CS algo and data